telerik/ajax-docs/api/server/Telerik.Web.UI/GridClearSortCommandEventArgs.md

 ## Properties

-###  SortExpression `String`

-Gets the sort expression associated with the performed sorting.

-###  SortOrder `GridSortOrder`
+###  Canceled `Boolean`

-Gets the current sort order of the expression which will be cleared.
+Gets or sets a value, defining whether the command should be canceled.

 ###  CommandSource `Object`